 Engagement Best Practices

 A sender-recipient relationship is started with permission, but it is maintained with engagement.
 The goal for engagement is to create subject lines that recipients want to open, and to provide content that recipients want to consume and click—and not flag as spam or otherwise unsubscribe from.
 As such, SharpSpring recommends A/B testing your email to optimize each email campaign’s engagement stats.

 ISPs now track your individual domain and are concerned with how engaged your recipients are with the email you are sending.
 Engagement is a measure of how likely recipients are to open and/or click on the emails that you are sending, and this is estimated by measuring the past performance of your email sends across all recipients on that mailbox.
 ISPs use this information to decide whether your next email message lands in the inbox or in the junk box of your intended recipients.

 ISPs like to see senders who have engaged recipients, and will give preferential deliverability to them.
 Senders with large segments of unengaged recipients should expect to see soft bounces.
 After removing unengaged recipients, you should see see your email delivery speed and inboxing improve.
 SharpSpring recommends that unengaged recipients should be removed from your regular email list.
 This should be done, typically, three months after their last interaction with you.

 List Management and Deliverability

 When managing lists to better maintain engagement and improve overall deliverability, adhere to the following:

 - Remove role addresses.
 These are known to cause issues with spam complaints and unsubscribes.
 Review your opt-in methods to prevent these from being part of your lists in the future.

 Remove disposable domains.
 These are temporary email addresses used for quick sign ups to avoid receiving mail in a real inbox.

 - Remove invalid addresses.
 Do so before sending to the list.
 Invalid addresses cause hard bounces, elevate your email stats, and lower your email sender status.
-Please remove invalid emails before emailing to them.
+Remove invalid emails before emailing to them.
 Review your opt-in methods to prevent these from being part of your lists in the future.